lammps/lammps/doc/src/fix_wall_flow.rst

 This is achieved by reassigning the velocity of each particle that passes a wall.
 Such reassigning represents an emission of a new particle into the system with simultaneous removal of a particle with the same position.
-The parallel velocity components parallel to the wall are re-assigned according to the Maxwell velocity distribution.
+The velocity components parallel to the wall are re-assigned according to the Maxwell velocity distribution.
 The perpendicular component is assigned according to the following velocity distribution: